-Stable systems of government where citizens enjoy political rights and rulers are held in check belong to mankind's crowning achievements.
-Monarchs and autocrats with little or no formal checks on their powers have in many places been displaced by constitutionally constrained rulers.
-Yet there is no cause for unbridled optimism since many of the world's citizens continue to live under regimes where this is not the case.
-The consequences are predictable - government by a detached elite which often places little weight on collective interests.
+Creating stable systems of government, where citizens enjoy political rights and rulers are constrained, is a huge achievement.
+In many places, monarchs and autocrats with few or no formal checks on their powers have been displaced by constitutionally constrained rulers.
+Yet, there is no cause for unbridled optimism, as many of the world's citizens continue to live under regimes where this is not the case.
+Consequences are predictable - government by a detached elite which often places little weight on collective interests.
 However, faced with the threat of losing power, such elites may be tempted to choose a path of reform by institutionalizing constraints on the power of future incumbents.
 Thus political instability can lead to an institutional transition like the one witnessed in the move from Communism in the late 1980s and early 1990s, and which the Arab spring may yet deliver.

-Figure 1 gives a birds' eye view of the world-wide evolution of cohesive political institutions using Polity IV measure of executive constraints to capture checks and balances.
-The red line shows the prevalence of strong checks and balances in the raw data for the 50 countries where we have uninterrupted data from 1875 to 2004, the sample period of our empirical study.
-The main variations, roughly, follow Huntington's three waves of democratization (Huntington, 1991).
+Figure 1 gives a birds' eye view of the world-wide evolution of cohesive political institutions, using the measure of executive constraints in Polity IV.
+The red line shows the prevalence of strong executive constraints in the raw data for the 50 countries where we have uninterrupted data from 1875 to 2004, the sample period of our empirical study (a formal definition of this measure is given in Section 3).
+The main variations roughly follow Huntington's three waves of democratization (Huntington, 1991).
 They reflect reforms in Europe at the beginning of the past century, a setback in the interwar period, a return of checks and balances after World War II, and a surge of institutional reforms in Latin America and the previous Communist block since the 1980s.
 To lessen survivorship bias, the blue line shows the prevalence for all countries with available data.
-Though the proportion of countries with checks and balances is considerably lower at the end of the sample in this larger group, the pattern looks broadly similar with the exception of an additional dip from 1960 to 1975 driven by non-cohesive institutions in a number of newly established countries (mainly former colonies).
+Though the proportion of countries with strong executive constraints is considerably lower at the end of the sample in this larger group, the pattern looks broadly similar with the exception of an additional dip from 1960 to 1975 driven by non-cohesive institutions in a number of newly established countries (mainly former colonies).

-The challenge for researchers is to understand theoretically and empirically why reforms that strengthen checks and balances occur.
+The challenge for researchers is to understand theoretically and empirically why reforms that strengthen constraints on executive power are brought into being.
 While the existing literatures in economics and political science have generated insightful theory and creative evidence, progress which puts the two together remains relatively modest.
 In particular, few predictions from specific models regarding what might drive reforms of particular institutional features have been taken to the data.
 Moreover, much of the literature has bundled together all aspects of institutional change into an overall democracy score, rather than attempting to unpack different aspects of changes in political institutions and the forces that shape them.

-The aim of this paper is to connect theory and empirics linking constraints on the executive, as a measure of checks and balances, to political instability.
-Our focus on checks and balances is motivated by Besley and Persson (2011a), which gives a leading rule to this aspect of political institutions in fostering the creation of peaceful and effective states.
-In our theoretical model, an incumbent group makes a choice over future institutions.
+The aim of this paper is to connect theory and empirics linking constraints on the executive to political instability.
+This focus on executive constraints is motivated by Besley and Persson (2011a), which gives a leading role to this aspect of political institutions in fostering the creation of peaceful and effective states.
+In our theoretical framework, an incumbent group makes a choice over future institutions.
 Greater political instability, which threatens the survival of the ruling group in power, creates a strategic incentive to reform institutions to make them more cohesive.
 The logic is that, in the wake of instability, incumbents care more about what will happen once they are out of power and may wish to constrain future incumbents to act more in the common interest.